-Though these things may seem small, sometimes it’s the smallest changes that make the biggest difference in your peace of mind.
-Every night that I try to use the bathroom (5x a night since I’m With Child) I get annoyed there’s no night light.
-This is an easy fix, but one I just need to do.
+Now, though these things may seem small, sometimes it’s the smallest changes that make the biggest difference in your peace of mind.

 How to do a House Walk

-The result may surprise you.
-It’s amazing how one small tweak can make all the difference.
+The result will surprise you.
+It’s amazing how one small tweak makes all the difference.

 Create a drop spot for your keys or purse.